 § 155.424.040 NON-CONFORMING BUILDINGS.

 (A) Applicability.
-This section applies to non-conforming houses, garages and other buildings as defined in § 155.508 (Glossary).
-See § 155.424.030 (Non-Conforming Site Features) for rules that apply to other types of non-conforming structures.
+This division applies to non-conforming houses, garages, and other buildings as defined in § 155.508 (Defined Terms).
+See § 155.424.030 (Non-conforming Site Features) for rules that apply to other types of non-conforming structures.

 (B) Permitted modifications.

 (2) Unless otherwise allowed by this section, a project that increases or exacerbates the non-conforming aspect of a building requires either a minor modification or variance depending on the nature of the modification.
 For example, a remodel that increases the height of a home exceeding the maximum building height standard requires a minor modification or variance.
-See § 155.412 (Specific Permits and Approvals).
+See § 155.412 (Specific Permits and Approvals); calculation of the percent deviation for purposes of qualifying for a minor modification is based on the proposed incremental increase in non-conformity.
+For example, if a maximum permitted height is 30 feet, and a non-conforming building is 35 feet tall, up to three additional feet (10% of 30 feet) may be allowed with a minor modification, allowing the building height to be increased to 38 feet.

 (C) Expansions of use.
-An increase in floor area occupied by a permitted use in a non-conforming building is allowed subject to the limitations in division (B) above.
+An increase in floor area occupied by a permitted use in a non-conforming building is allowed subject to the limitations in division (B) above (Permitted Modifications).

 (a) If a non-conforming building, or a portion of a non-conforming building is demolished, whether as a result of involuntary damage or destruction, or voluntary demolition, the building may be reconstructed as shown in Table 424-1.